kurapica/PLoop/README.md

 In Lua, we use the table in two ways to store datas:

 * array table, we only care the values with orders
-* has table, we care about the key and value
+* hash table, we care about the key and value

 In the **PLoop**, we have the **System.Collections.List** represents the array table and the **System.Collections.Dictionary** represents the hash table.